JamesHMcKay/CleanCodeExamples/README.md

 # Clean code for statistical production

+This project is a work in progress, there are not any decent code and test examples yet, but the bulk of the document below is complete.

 ## Introduction
 This document presents a course in writing code that is maintainable, robust and easy for others to understand.
 The principles are based on those presented elsewhere, such as Clean Code by Robert C. Martin or Refactoring by Martin Fowler, but with adaptations to languages used by data analysts (such as R and Python).
 This is not an exhaustive course on the matter but a starter on writing better code.